osisoft/PI-Adapter/shared-content/configuration/text-parser/text-parser.md

 The text parser can use time zones, cultures, and custom formats to read dates and times from ingress data.

-You can specify custom dates and times when you configure data selection.
-Set the custom date and time using the `TimeFormat` property.
+You can specify date and time formats when you configure data selection.
+Set the date and time using the `TimeFormat` property.
+If you leave the `TimeFormat` property unset, the data selection configuration defaults to the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date format.

 If you are using a culture other than default `en-US`, use the name of day or month specific to the culture.
 For example, use "Juni" instead of "June" for the `de-DE` culture.

-The following custom date and time syntaxes are supported.
+The following date and time syntaxes have been tested and are supported.

 ```text
 "MM/dd/yyyy H:mm:ss zzz"         "06/15/2018 15:15:30 -05:00"